-3.1 Unlike other Administering Authorities within the Local Government Pension Scheme the Authority's membership is laid down in the Local Government Reorganisation (Pensions etc.) (South Yorkshire) Order 1987 made under the Local Government Act 1985.
-The four district councils in South Yorkshire nominate members to the Authority, from their own elected members, in the specified proportion -
+3.1 Unlike other Administering Authorities within the Local Government Pension Scheme, the Authority's membership is laid down in the Local Government Reorganisation (Pensions etc.) (South Yorkshire) Order 1987 made under the Local Government Act 1985.
+The four district councils in South Yorkshire nominate members to the Authority, from their own elected members, in the specified proportions as shown below.

 Constituent Council Number of Members

-Barnsley 2
+Barnsley Metropolitan Borough Council 2

-Doncaster 3
+City of Doncaster Council 3

-Rotherham 2
+Rotherham Metropolitan Borough Council 2

-Sheffield 5
+Sheffield City Council 5

+Total 12

-- 3.2 In addition the Authority has co-opted 3 non-voting members nominated by the Regional Secretaries of the three largest trade unions recognised by the National Joint Council for Local Government Services.
-These individuals are provided with the facility to attend and participate in meetings of the Authority and its committees, other than in matters concerned with staffing and labour relations. - 3.3 The Audit Committee is chaired by the Authority's Vice-Chair and contains 5 other Authority Members (including the Chair).
-Representatives from the trade unions attend as non-voting cooptees. - 3.4 The Staffing Appointments and Appeals Committee is chaired by the Authority's Chair and contains 5 other Authority members.
-Given that the major business of this Committee is concerned with staffing and labour relations the non-voting co-opted members nominated by the Trades Unions do not routinely attend meetings of this committee. - 3.5 Both Committees have full delegated powers but only the Elected Members have voting rights.
+- 3.2 In addition, the Authority has co-opted 3 non-voting members nominated by the Regional Secretaries of the three largest trade unions recognised by the National Joint Council for Local Government Services.
+These individuals are provided with the facility to attend and participate in meetings of the Authority and its committees, other than in matters concerned with staffing and labour relations. - 3.3 The Audit and Governance Committee is chaired by the Authority's Vice-Chair and contains 5 other Authority Members (and may not include the Chair).
+Representatives from the trade unions attend as non-voting co-optees. - 3.4 The Staffing Committee and the Appointments and Appeals Committee are both chaired by the Authority's Chair and each contain 5 other Authority members.
+Given that the major business of these Committees is concerned with staffing and labour relations, the non-voting co-opted members nominated by the Trades Unions do not routinely attend meetings of these Committees. - 3.5 All Committees have full delegated powers but only the Elected Members have voting rights.